TV’s ‘Get Smart’ spoofs the spies (1965)

 What do you get when you mix equal parts Mel Brooks and James Bond?
 Get Smart, of course.

-Starring Don Adams as the bumbling Maxwell Smart — aka Agent 86 — and Barbara Feldon as his female cohort Agent 99.
-The Emmy-winning sitcom ran for 5 seasons on NBC and CBS, going on to inspire a revival series and a feature film over 30 years after its initial broadcast run.
+Starring Don Adams as the bumbling Maxwell Smart (aka Agent 86) and Barbara Feldon as his female cohort (Agent 99), the Emmy-winning sitcom ran for a total of 5 seasons on NBC and CBS, going on to inspire a revival series and a feature film more than 30 years after its initial broadcast run.

 Get Smart: Spies go to the dogs in cloak-and-giggle drama